-Following a thorough review of Queensland Country Credit Union’s branch network, the organisation has decided to close its Dayboro and Tieri branches by 8 June 2018.
+Following a thorough review of Queensland Country Credit Union’s branch network, the organisation has decided to close its Mission Beach branch on 28 June 2019.

-According to CEO, Aileen Cull, low transaction volumes in these two locations means it is no longer viable to provide a full-service branch offering.
+According to CEO, Aaron Newman, low transaction volumes in the location means it is no longer viable to provide a full-service branch offering.

-“Branch delivery continues to be a vital part of Queensland Country’s offering for Members but, as with other financial institutions, the organisation cannot continue to provide full branch services at locations where demand is low,” she explained.
+“Branch delivery continues to be a vital part of Queensland Country’s offering for Members.
+Unfortunately though, our analysis shows that over the past six months, 94% of Members in Mission Beach used the branch on average less than once a month.
+As with other financial institutions, the organisation cannot continue to provide a full-service branch offering at locations where demand is low,” he explained.

-Services will continue to be provided to Members via Queensland Country’s Contact Centre, via the national network of ATMs and point-of-sale terminals, internet banking and phone banking.
+Services will continue to be provided to Members via Queensland Country’s nearby Innisfail branch, our Contact Centre, via the national network of ATMs and point-of-sale terminals, internet banking and phone banking.